 Certificate in Global Health

-Students must complete 13 credits in global health by selecting from the list of approved courses in the Global Health Certificate Completion Form (PDF).
+Students must complete 13 credits in global health by selecting from the list of approved courses.
 Courses used to fulfill the Certificate must meet the following requirements:

 - All students are required to take PH 554, preferably during the first semester of their first year.
-Any exceptions to this timing require pre-approval from the Office of Global Public Health or Office of Academic Affairs;
+Any exceptions to this timing require require pre-approval from the Office of Global Public Health or Office of Academic Affairs;

 - Students must complete at least one course aligned with Competency 1.
 This may not include PH 554;